byteduck/Example-GLCraft-Plugin/README.md

 This is an example plugin made using the GLCraft Plugin API.

 Please keep in mind that this example code may conform to the API of a future GLCraft version that is currently in development.

-If you would like to see the code that conforms to the API for the current version of GLCraft, look under the releases tab.
+If you would like to see the code that conforms to the API for the current version of GLCraft, look under the releases tab, and look in the description of a release to see the version of GLCraft it was made for.

 You can get the GLCraft DevKit and read a tutorial on plugin creation here: http://www.codepixl.net/GLCraft/DevKit/